The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

-As it follows from Fig.~\ref{fig:Regions_geometries}, for each frequency of the a.c. voltage the regions of confinement are bounded by the lower and upper values of the specific charge ratio.
+As it follows from Fig.~\ref{fig:Regions_geometries}, the regions of confinement are bounded by lower and upper values of the specific charge ratio, regardless of a.c. voltage frequency value.
 Beyond these regions the trap cannot confine dust particles.
-In the left panel of Fig.~\ref{fig:Regions_geometries} the confinement region characteristic to the two wire trap (2WT) is shifted, while in the same time it is wider with respect to the confinement region in case of a 4 wire trap (4WT).
-This result is an outcome of the smaller boundary gradients for the potential field inside the 2WT trap, with respect to case of the 4WT.
-Thus, in order to maintain particles levitated inside the 2WT trap a higher value of the charge-to-mass ratio is required.
+In the left panel of Fig.~\ref{fig:Regions_geometries} the confinement region characteristic to the two wire trap (2WT) is shifted, while in the same time it is wider with respect to the confinement region in case of a four wire trap (4WT).
+This result is an outcome of the smaller boundary gradients for the potential field inside a 2WT trap with respect to the case of a 4WT.
+Thus, in order to maintain particles levitated inside a 2WT trap a higher value of the charge-to-mass ratio is required.

-A comparison between the left and central panels in Fig.~\ref{fig:Regions_geometries} shows that the confinement region becomes wider for both trap geometries as the viscosity increases.
-Simulations were carried out for two different values of the dynamic viscosity: $\eta = 1.7 \times 10^{-6}$ Pa$\cdot$s, and $\eta = 17 \times 10^{-6}$ Pa$\cdot$s.
+A comparison between the left and central panels in Fig.~\ref{fig:Regions_geometries} shows how the confinement region becomes wider for both trap geometries as the viscosity increases.
+Simulations are carried out for two different values of the dynamic viscosity: $\eta_1 = 1.7 \times 10^{-6}$ Pa$\cdot$s and $\eta_2 = 17 \times 10^{-6}$ Pa$\cdot$s.
 The confinement regions also depend on the complicated interplay between the trap confining forces and viscosity, suppressing dust particle oscillation and possible resonance.
-A lower viscosity value results in smaller dissipation of the dust particle energy, thus increasing the velocity and implicitly the energy that a particle acquires from the trap field.
-Experimental results suggest that the 4WT geometry is better as it implies a lower value of the specific charge ratio $Q/M$ or of the a.c. voltage $U_{\omega}$ required to confine particles.
+A lower viscosity value results in smaller dissipation of dust particle energy, thus increasing the velocity and implicitly the energy that a particle acquires from the trap field.
+Experimental results suggest that a 4WT geometry is better, as it implies a lower value of the specific charge ratio $Q/M$ or of the a.c. voltage $U_{\omega}$ required to confine particles.

-In order to solve the stochastic differential equation (\ref{eq.1}), the numerical method developed in \cite{Skeel02} is used.
+In order to solve the stochastic differential equation (\ref{eq.1}), a numerical method developed in \cite{Skeel02} is used.
 Numerical simulation is performed considering the following trap parameter values: electrode length $L = 6.5$ cm, $R_2 = 25$ cm, $R_1 = 3$ mm, trap radius $r_t = 4$ cm, and a.c. voltage amplitude $U_{\omega} = 2$ kV.